grobinx/pattern-transformer/README.md

 # Pattern Transformer

-Pattern Transformer is a Node.js tool built with TypeScript that allows you to transform strings based on a predefined set of regular expression rules.
+Pattern Transformer is a TypeScript package that allows you to transform strings based on a predefined set of regular expression rules.
 It is designed to simplify and automate string transformations by applying custom patterns and rules.

 ## Project Structure